Kubernetes Demo Installation

 Overview

-In this tutorial we will enable any developer or architect to quickly deploy a demo system using the Free Community Edition of the Curity Identity Server.
-This will be done by running four simple bash scripts on a macOS or Windows computer:
+This tutorial will enable any developer or architect to quickly deploy a demo system using the Free Community Edition of the Curity Identity Server.
+This will be done by running four simple bash scripts:

-No prior Kubernetes experience is needed, and the result will be a system with real world URLs and a working sample application.
-This type of initial end to end setup can be useful for designing deployment solutions:
+No prior Kubernetes experience is needed, and the result will be a system with real world URLs and a working example application.
+This type of initial end-to-end setup can be useful when designing deployment solutions:

 Design the Deployment

 Software companies often start their OAuth infrastructure by designing base URLs that reflect their company and brand names.
-In this tutorial we will use a subdomain based approach and the following URLs:
+This tutorial uses a subdomain based approach and the following URLs:

-The Curity Identity Server supports some advanced deployment scenarios but we will use a fairly standard setup consisting of the following components:
+The Curity Identity Server supports some advanced deployment scenarios but this tutorial uses a fairly standard setup consisting of the following components:

 Get a License File